homieiot/homieiot.github.io/README.md

 ## Manually generate the webpage

+You need Hugo in the extended version (with sass/scss support).

-The generator requires go, the git grab utility python3.
+The git grab utility requires python3.
 For a non-root environment, it is recommended to create a python virtual environment:

 ```sh